sayshark75/ExpressTemplate/Readme.md

 - With Seperate Error Handling Middleware
 - and a Logger to check API Call Logs
 - Added Payment Features of Razorpay
-- Added Image Upload Service using Multer, (Will be switch to AWS S3 in future)
+- Added File Upload Service using Multer, (Will be switch to AWS S3 in future)

 # Usage